 In the 'collapsed' enrichment analysis, each control or allele-specific SNV is counted once uniquely, as long as it occurs in at least one individual in AlleleDB.
 The 'expanded' analysis is performed in a population-aware manner, where each control or allele-specific SNV is counted once for each occurrence in an individual.
-P-values are Bonferroni-corrected and considered significant if ≤ 0.05 .
+For these analyses, we only use the SNVs from unrelated individuals to prevent redundancy (i.e. 379 unrelated individuals and either NA12878 or her parents; NA12878 SNVs are never used together with those from the parents, except in cases of some TFs where there are more NA12878 ASB SNVs, NA12878 ASB SNVs are used in lieu of the parents').
+P-values are Bonferroni-corrected and considered significant if ≤ 0.05.